+3.3 Relationship Between Cells' Distribution and Connections' Distribution.
 Since both anatomical and computational studies must sample the population of (biological or computational) cells to measure the distribution of their horizontal connections, an important consideration is whether the underlying distribution of cells (based on their curvature tuning) can affect the pooled distribution of connections.
-For example, if most
+For example, if most cells in

-&lt;sup>4In the context of curves these 5 classes may be labeled as straight, slowly curving to the left, slowly curving to the right, rapidly curving to the left, and rapidly curving to the right.
+4 In the context of curves, these five classes may be labeled as straight, slowly curving to the left, slowly curving to the right, rapidly curving to the left, and rapidly curving to the right.